IBERDROLA AND BIODIVERSITY

 The program aims to preserve Spanish birdlife by expanding knowledge of migratory and bird breeding habits through the latest geolocation and remote-monitoring technologies.
 Different species have been equipped with GPS devices to gather the details about its migratory trips, the duration, what route they follow, at what speed and altitude they fly, where they rest and feed or if the routes are the same year after year, which make it possible for us to record all of their movements and show them in www.migraciondeaves.org.
 In addition, they help us anticipate any possible threats that could endanger them, while providing fundamental information to prepare relevant scientific studies.

-The SEO / BirdLife MIGRA program has presented the Migration and spatial ecology of the Spanish population of booted eagle.
+Another publication in SEO/BirdLife's MIGRA Program was the Migration and spatial ecology of the Spanish population of booted eagle.
 To carry out the study, 21 eagles have been tagged with GPS and more than 83,000 locations have been obtained that have guided us through the more than 194,000 km covered by the birds in their journeys.
 The study data reveals that international cooperation is essential to create safe areas for booted eagles on their migratory journeys to sub-Saharan Africa: during their autumnal migration, the booted eagles travel between 2,400 and 3,400 km, arriving in Savannah areas of the African Sahel.
 This trip lasts about three weeks and there are days that they fly up to 400 km at a maximum speed of 72 km/h.

 Booted eagle tagged with GPS.